SRMSE/recruitment_2016/README.md

 #### Task 2: Sentimental Analysis (Binary Classifier)
 ##### Key Points
 - Only positive and negative analysis of sentence.
-- Testing data and training data is given in this git repo.
+- Testing data and training data is given in this git repo. (sentimental_testdata.txt ,sentimental_training.txt)

 ### Domain4: Linux